Read Our Honest Thoughts Before Subscribing

 1. Easy Meal Preparation

-Their secret to getting this right is in leaving ingredient-combination decisions mostly in your hands.
-While each shipment is intended to create specific recipes and meals (instructions for which are included), you're not receiving a meal kit that will have ingredients go to waste if you're not in the mood for them.
+They leave the decision of combining the ingredients in the customer’s hands which is their secret in getting it right.
+While each shipment is intended to create specific recipes and meals (instructions for which are included), you’re not receiving a meal prep kit that will have ingredients go to waste if you’re not in the mood for them.

 Preparation is always as simple as opening a specific package and placing its contents onto my plate along with whatever else I choose.
 I seldom used more than four ingredients per serving, and not a single thing I prepared took me longer than 10 minutes.